groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/diagram-document-watermarking/manage-watermarks-groupdocs-java-diagrams/_index.md

 1. **Enterprise Software Integration:** Implement watermark management in business software to protect proprietary documents.
 2. **Content Management Systems (CMS):** Automate watermark detection and removal for media uploaded by users.
 3. **Legal Document Handling:** Secure legal documents by adding/removing watermarks as required during different stages of the process.

+## Conclusion
+Mastering watermark management with GroupDocs.Watermark for Java empowers you to efficiently protect, verify, and clean diagrams.
+Automate your document workflows seamlessly.

+## FAQ's

+### 1. Can I search for both text and images simultaneously?

+Yes, by combining search criteria and applying `or()` conditions, you can locate multiple watermark types at once.

+### 2. Is it possible to remove watermarks without damaging the diagram?

+Absolutely.
+The library precisely identifies and clears watermarks, preserving the original diagram content.

+### 3. Does GroupDocs.Watermark support multiple diagram formats?

+Yes, it supports various formats like `.vsdx`, `.vdx`, and others, facilitating broad diagram management.

+### 4. How do I handle large volumes of documents efficiently?

+Implement batch processing loops and optimize search parameters to scale watermark management effectively.

+### 5. Is there a way to automate watermark detection in a CI/CD pipeline?

+Yes, integrate these Java code snippets into your automation workflows to streamline watermark handling during development cycles.